‘Survivor’ Castaway Ronnie Bardah Dishes On Biggest Mistakes & What Was Lacking From The Premiere

 As anyone who has ever watched a season of Survivor knows, the first few episodes are always chaotic.
 There are so many castaways involved that it is impossible to get to know everyone during the premiere.

-In fact, it was just last season that Jeff Probst took to Twitter to ask whether Survivor fans would be comfortable with longer episode because of how much the audience at home doesn’t get to see.
+In fact, it was just last season that Jeff Probst took to Twitter to ask whether Survivor fans would be comfortable with longer episodes because of how much the audience at home doesn’t get to see.
 According to The Inquisitr, the overwhelming majority of those who responded to the poll agreed that episodes – especially the premiere – just didn’t do the series justice if they were only an hour long.

 Warning: The rest of this article contains spoilers from this week’s episode of Survivor.

-The one thing that every single castaway that enters the game of Survivor can agree on is simple – no one wants to be the first person voted out.
+The one thing that every single castaway that enters the game of Survivor can agree on is simple: no one wants to be the first person voted out.

 Unfortunately for poker player Ronnie Bardah, his game came to an end shortly after it began.